reflex-dev/reflex-web/blog/2024-04-16-custom-components.md

 from pcweb.pages.docs.custom_components import custom_components as cc
 ```

 We are excited to announce the launch of our [custom component ecosystem]({cc.path})!

-Custom components allow developers to build their own reusable components and share them with the Reflex community.
-This includes wrapping new React components, as well as creating higher level Reflex components.
+Custom components allow developers to build their own components and share them with the Reflex community.
+This includes wrapping React components, as well as creating higher level Reflex components.

-Components can be published to Pypi and installed through `pip`.
-We already have some components available.
+### New Features:

+* A `reflex components` subcommand that allows you to create, test, and publish custom components.
+* Install third party components from PyPI with `pip`.
+* A new `rx.ComponentState` class that allows you to encapsulate state and UI for a component in a single class.

 ## What are Custom Components?